5 Ways to Overcome Blood Sugar Testing Anxiety

 And our loved ones?
 While they want what’s best for us, it can be bothersome if they get a peek at our numbers and ask questions about our diabetes care we’d rather not answer or give unsolicited advice about our lifestyle.

 Fortunately, anxiety can be overcome by thinking about testing your blood sugar differently and the readings your meter displays.
-Here are four tips to consider:
+Here are five tips to consider: